Inverted Nipple Surgery: Procedures, Recovery & Side EffectBody Plastic Surgery

 Each breast has two parts: the projected and surrounding pigmented areas.
 Sometimes, the projected part -or nipple- points inward, making the breast look unnatural.
 Although nipple inversion does not cause any medical problems, it changes the appearance of the breast and affects the patient's self-esteem.
-In this essay, we discuss different aspects of inverted nipple surgery and answer some of your questions.
+It is recommended to perform inverted nipple surgery for a better appearance.
+In this essay, we discuss aspects of inverted nipple treatment and answer some of your questions.

 What Is Nipple Correction Surgery?